jrouly/trajectory/README.md

 3. Run test suite varying alpha/beta/topics parameters.
 4. Implement the "timeline" visualization tool (tracking prerequisites).
 5. Implement the "graph" visualization tool to visualize topics and courses.
-6. Build a more dynamic Flask application instead of the statically generated tool.
-7. Add run/timestamp identifier on datasets in database -- allow multiple result sets to be stored at once.